Sansekai/sansekai.github.io/README.md

 If you wish to add a custom domain, no CNAME file is required.
 Just add it to your repo's **Settings** ➜ **Pages** ➜ **Custom domain**.

 As this is a Vite project, you can also host your website to Netlify, Vercel, Heroku, or other popular services.
 Please refer to this [doc](https://vitejs.dev/guide/static-deploy.html) for a detailed deployment guide to other services.
+Also, if you are not deploying to GitHub pages, `base:` might need to be deleted from `vite.config.js`.

 ### Setting up locally